- Bahasa Indonesia

 - Appointment confirmation page

 - Passport valid for 6 months beyond your initial entry into United States

 - DS-160 confirmation page printed out on letter or A4 paper in portrait format

-- One front-view 5cm x 5cm passport photo on white background taken within the last 6 months.
+- One front-view, color 5cm x 5cm digital image photograph with a white background.
+The photo should be taken within the last 6 months.
 See Photo Specifications.

 - Students or exchange